Lyme disease – the mere thought of it is terrifying to pet owners everywhere.

 The most common symptoms are joint and muscle pain.
 Only 1% of stage 2 cases of Lyme progress to Stage 3.

 Most Dogs Never Get Sick

-Beagle puppies, who would have weaker immune systems than adult dogs, showed about four days of transient symptoms of infection such as fever and lameness in the same study.
+They used beagle puppies.
+This is because puppies would have weaker immune systems than adult dogs.
+They showed about four days of transient symptoms such as fever and lameness in the same study.

 This is where it gets weird …